 Following Charlotte Mason’s recommendations, discussion is used for many of the lessons, and a child will answer many questions orally.
 Some questions provide opportunities for children to give either a written or oral response.
 You can choose which option works best for your child, especially as you first begin these lessons.
-Children will eventually be providing written responses, especially in Grade 4, and they will also be doing copywork and drawing.
+Children will eventually be providing written responses, and they will also be doing copywork and drawing.
 You will need a separate notebook and drawing paper on which students will work.
 These pages should be collected into a binder.

 You can choose how much copywork a child should do each day.
-LLT often reminds parents that a particular copywork or other writing assignment might be completed over a number of days.
+LLT often reminds parents that a particular copywork or writing assignment might be completed over a number of days.

 LLT books are not meant to be written in.
 You can use one book with all of your children, and there is no need to photocopy pages as worksheets.
-Lessons should take about 15 minutes per day.
-No advance preparation is needed, but parents must work closely with their children through each lesson most of the time for Grades 2 and 3.
-By Grade 4, students might be able to do much of their work independently.
+No advance preparation is needed, but parents must work closely with their children through each lesson most of the time.
+Suggested answers are provided at the back of each book when necessary, so no separate teacher guides or answer keys are needed.